8 Cool Wildlife Jobs That Let You Help Protect Endangered Animals

 Many rehabilitation centers offer their own training.
 As well, training in a veterinary technology program can help you acquire the hands-on skills that wildlife rehabilitators often need.

-How much a wildlife rehabilitator makes depends a lot on the organization he or she works for.
+How much a wildlife rehabilitator makes depends a lot on the organization they work for.
 On one end of the spectrum, some wildlife rehabilitators work independently and may not be paid at all.
 (In fact, it's illegal to charge for wildlife rehabilitation.)
 As well, many independent rehabilitators have to buy their own equipment despite not being paid for their work.
 But they do this important job simply because they love animals and want to help them.

 Other rehabilitators work for government agencies, humane societies, or other non-profit organizations.
 Many of these organizations rely on donations to fund their activities and pay their staff.